cdg191/jwbox/README.md

 FORKED FROM https://github.com/emaxsaun
 Thanks!!

-Updated to support jwplayer 8.
-Removed references to jwplayer 7.
+Updated to support jwplayer 8, removed references to jwplayer 7 and IE.

 You will need to reference your own jw8 library and provide the appropriate key.